netas-ankara/WdIO-E2E/README.md

 ### Appium Testing For Android Native App ###

 For native android testing, please set some variables under "Basic Setup" caption [that link][1]

+If you want to check everything is good for appium setup, run below on command prompt

+    appium-doctor

 ### Example Run Scripts ###
     wdio wdio.conf.js --suite=Test